Digital-Analog Quantum Simulations Using The Cross-Resonance Effect: Discussions

 In this work, we start from a Hamiltonian based on the Rabi model describing two superconducting qubits interacting through the cross-resonance effect, and propose an extension to a multi-qubit scenario.
 The resulting Hamiltonian is transformed to a reference frame where only two-body interactions remain, resulting in our analog Hamiltonian.
 With it, we have assembled a Hamiltonian toolbox through toggling by different single-qubit gates.

 The variety of Hamiltonians we have obtained were efficiently combined to simulate Ising, $XY$, and Heisenberg spin models on a 1-dimensional chain, as well as the $XY$ model on a 2-dimensional lattice.
 For the 1D Ising and $XY$ models, our simulation protocols are Trotter-error free up to first order in $\Omega/\delta$, meaning that the full time evolution is given by a single DA block.
 For the 2D $XY$ and 1D Heisenberg chain, we were able to reduce the error in a first order Trotter approximation by a constant factor of $3$ for 2D $XY$ and of $2$ for the Heisenberg chain.
 Our techniques therefore extend the duration of possible time evolutions by a constant factor.
+While the constant factor improvement does not provide a polynomial speedup in the asymptotic limit, it does provide a meaningful and practical advantage for near term, noisy, simulations.
 A natural avenue of future research could be to explore the possible reach of quantum computation by offering a larger collection of analog Hamiltonians which naturally arise in superconducting platforms.
-It would also be interesting to investigate the scaling improvements resulting from the use of the DA Hamiltonians within more advanced product formulas \cite{Tran2020} or alternative Hamiltonian simulation techniques \cite{Berry2015}.
+Going beyond our simple Trotter analysis, it would also be interesting to investigate the scaling improvements resulting from the use of the DA Hamiltonians within more advanced product formulas \cite{Tran2020} or alternative Hamiltonian simulation techniques \cite{Berry2015}.

-Our digital Hamiltonian is an approximate model relying on a two-level approximation and perturbation theory in $\Omega/\delta$.
-It is known that the CR-operation comes with a variety of additional terms~\cite{Magesan2020,Malekakhlagh2020} in practice.
-Two-distinct methodologies would be used in order to incorporate these realistic effects into our protocol.
-Firstly, one may accept the presence of additional small interactions which would result in different effective spin models.
-In the limit that these additional terms are small, one would expect them to contribute to disorder or small fluctuations in the system parameters.
-In this case, the (low energy theory and effective) model is expected to still lie in the parent model's universality class.
-Alternatively, one may wish to remove these unwanted terms.
-In that case, one may investigate more complex effective pulse sequences which eliminate the unwanted interactions~\cite{Ku2020} by active cancellation or echoing sequences.